openvinotoolkit/openvino_tensorflow/examples/README.md

 In this case, we are using the default image of Admiral Grace Hopper.
 As you can see, the network correctly spots that she's wearing a military uniform, with a high score of 0.8.

-Next, try it out by passing the --input=argument, where argument is the path to your new input.
+Next, try it out by passing the path to your new input.
 You can provide either absolute or relative path to an image or video or directory of images. e.g.
 ```bash
 $ python3 examples/classification_sample.py --input=<absolute-or-relative-path-to-your-input>